Alemu2502/reactjs-redux-saga/README.md

 5. [Running the Application](#running-the-application)
 6. [Conclusion](#conclusion)

-My React-Redux-Saga App
-Welcome to the main repository of My React-Redux-Saga App.
-This project demonstrates a comprehensive React application with advanced Redux Saga for state management and Vite for fast development.

 # Overview
 This application fetches and displays data from an external API, implements form validation, and uses Vite for an enhanced development experience with fast refresh.